lottadot/jiratools/README.md

 ##### Trial Jira Instance

+###### The new Cloud way

+Jira will now create a development instance for you in the cloud.
+I highly recommend this method: [Jira Cloud Development Environment Information](https://developer.atlassian.com/blog/2016/04/cloud-ecosystem-dev-env/).

+###### The old local way

 If you would like to try this but are hesitant to run it against your production `JIRA` instance, you can run a local development instance of `Jira` fairly easily.
 Follow the directions in the [JiraLottadotTools](https://github.com/lottadot/JiraLottadotTools) project.

 ###### Resources